123456789_123456789_123456789_123456789_123456789_

 #to_aArray

-Returns an array containing all elements in the set.
+Returns an array containing the elements of self:

 [ GitHub ]